Discover the beauty of the beaches on the eastern Costa del Sol, with some of the most charming coves in the province.

 Playa de las Lindes

 This beach is ideal to spend a day with the family and with small children.
 It is an extensive urban beach of dark sand next to the promenade of Torrox Costa.
-It has parking nearby, finer sand than in Torre del Mar, a nice sea promenade and there is not too much slope on the shore.
-It is a beach with a family atmosphere with all the services and several beach bars.
+There is a parking nearby, and finer sand than in Torre del Mar, a nice sea promenade and there is not too much slope on the shore.
+A beach with a family atmosphere with all the services and several beach bars.

 How to get there: https://goo.gl/maps/CRaHJ2t3KxAxDjR5A